-The Slifer House Museum is a grand Victorian mansion built by Eli Slifer as a “country estate” for his family.
+Slifer House Museum is a grand Italianate mansion built by Eli Slifer before the Civil War as a country estate for his family.

-With initial success as a manufacturer, Eli Slifer later achieved prominence as a politician, ultimately serving as the Secretary of Pennsylvania during the Civil War.
+With initial success as a manufacturer, Eli Slifer later achieved prominence as a politician, ultimately serving as the Secretary of the Commonwealth of Pennsylvania during the Civil War.

-The Slifer House opened to the public as a Museum in 1976.
-Since that time the house has been furnished with appropriate decorative arts from the Victorian Era.
-Many family artifacts have been returned to the house from descendants and friends of the Slifer and Ross families.
-The Museum relies on public contributions, membership monies and donations of appropriate furnishings to continue its dual goals of preservation and education.
+Slifer House opened to the public as a museum in 1976.
+The house was restored and furnished with appropriate artifacts from the Victorian era and Civil War period.
+Family heirlooms have been returned to the house from descendants and friends of the Slifer and Ross families.
+The museum relies on public contributions, membership monies and donations of appropriate furnishings to continue its dual goals of preservation and education.